rstatsinger/contrast-java-webgoat-docker/README.md

 The lab runs WebGoat inside a Docker container, isolating it from your environment.

+## Prerequisites

-## Prerequisites: A Contrast Security account, Docker Desktop, and a Web Browser
+A Contrast Security account, and docker.

 If you don't have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here](https://bit.ly/341PrFu).